cx9s/Mars-rover-challenge/README.md

 # TypeScript project [Mars Rover Challenge]

 This project is a console game for Mars Rover Challenge project of Your Return to Tech 2022.
-It aims to practise Typescript and unit test, UML design as well.
+It aims to practise Typescript and testing, UML design as well.

 ## Instructions